ICTMCG/POSE/README.md

 - pytorch 1.10.0

 ## Dataset
-The whole dataset is [Here](https://zenodo.org/record/8103474).
+The whole dataset is hosted [here](https://zenodo.org/record/8103474).
 Download, unzip, and put the dataset into the directory ``./dataset/``.

 As the size of the whole dataset is up to 50GB.
 We provide a small subset of the datset in [DatasetSubset](https://drive.google.com/file/d/1gZ-pCXE8_CSUr3pLLORtVBQRuX0ATv46/view?usp=drive_link).
 You can use this for the evaluation and visualization demos below.
 Also, download and put the subset into the directory ``./dataset/``.